ljpatrick/marxpaint/docs/pt_br/README.txt

-      As stated above, along with letting you choose the language at runtime using command-line options ("--lang" and "--locale"), Tux Paint honors the global locale setting in your environment.
+      As stated above, along with letting you choose the language at runtime using command-line options ("--lang" and "--locale"), Marx Paint honors the global locale setting in your environment.

       If you haven't already set your environment's locale, the following will briefly explain how: